energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 * Engbert Nijboer

 Thanks go to those who are the ultimate source of this dataset:
-* all anonymous subjects who volunteered to make their measurement data available
+* all anonymous subjects who volunteered to make their measurement data available.